About....My Story

 I thought it might help others.
 So, in 2003, I created a simple online course to teach it.

-It captured the imagination of those who felt they were failing at meditation.
+It captured the imagination of those who felt they were failing at meditation, disrupting the notion of mindfulness as difficult to attain.

-Through my course and newsletter, I was able to help thousands of people in over 100 countries get calm, clear, and creative.
+Through my course, newsletter, and poetry, I helped thousands of people in over 100 countries get calm, clear, and creative.

 My playful, eyes-wide-open approach to everyday awareness was featured in over 150 media outlets around the world.